 GIANT Books is a literature course in which students read and discuss, as well as write and make art about, GIANT BOOKS.
 Emphasis is placed on exploring the Western tradition of the epic as an artistic form of genesis, inclusion, and accumulation - one that makes and remakes the world, not only in our own image, but also in terms of transformation, exploration, and adventure.
-The course also seeks to compare and contrast the GIANT works discussed, while distilling common themes and modalities, images, strategies and parameters, pointing the way toward further creative and speculative writing/artmaking.
-(Prerequisites: AH104 or AH105 or AH110 and HU101 or HU102, or with Course Faculty permission.)
+The course also seeks to compare and contrast the GIANT works discussed, while distilling common themes and modalities, images, strategies and parameters, pointing the way toward further creative and speculative writing/art-making.
+(Prerequisites: AH104 or AH105 and HU101 or HU102, or with Course Faculty permission.)

-Course descriptions for SA482 Senior Seminar, SA491 Senior Pathways Studio 1, and SA492 Senior Pathways Studio 2 are in the Studio Arts Course Descriptions portion of the Catalog.
-Students may enroll in any Studio Arts course per the prerequisites specified for the course.
+Course descriptions for SA482 Senior Seminar, SA491 Senior Pathways Studio 1, and SA492 Senior Pathways Studio 2 are in the Senior Year Experience portion of the Catalog.